 The famous philosopher Nietzsche was a bit of a lush and had a fondness for prostitutes.
 Somewhere along the way, he contracted syphilis and his body began to wither from the inside out.
 Over the course of this torturous process, he famously proclaimed “God is dead” and slowly slipped into dementia and died.

 Syphilis was the 19th century’s version of the AIDS epidemic.
-It was famously cured by Alexander Fleming in 1928 and it hasn’t been much of an issue since.
-Pretty much nobody gets syphilis anymore.
-In fact, in 2006, every reported case of syphilis in the United States came from only two cities (no, I don’t know which cities).
+It was famously cured by Alexander Fleming in 1928 and even though it hasn’t been much of an issue since, it is back on the rise, especially among gay men.
+8

 Syphilis plays itself out in stages.
 The first stage is you get bumps or breakouts, not dissimilar to herpes I imagine (forgive me for not looking up images.)
 This happens a few weeks after contracting the virus.
 From there, after a few months, you break out into rashes.
 These rashes go on for weeks or months and eventually subside.
 From there, the you have no symptoms.
 Then 15-20 years later your internal organs start bleeding, you lose control of your motor functions, and you start losing your mind.

 So the moral of the story?
-Get tested sometime in the next 15 years.
-Oh, and don’t live in one of those two mystery cities.
+Get tested sometime in the next 15 years…ya know, whenever you get a chance.

 HPV (High-Risk Strains)